FRRouting/frr/doc/user/bgp.rst

    The CLI will disallow attempts to configure incompatible leaking modes.

+.. clicmd:: redistribute vrf VRFNAME

+   Copy all VRF routes from the VRF specified by "VRFNAME" to the current VRF, carrying all underlying attributes except for RD and RT.
+This is different from "import vrf VRFNAME" configuration which allows specifying the RD and RT for both the source and destination VRFs, and for the routes copied to the destination VRF, they can be exported to the VPN using the RD and RT of the destination VRF as VPN attributes.

 .. clicmd:: bgp retain route-target all

 It is possible to retain or not VPN prefixes that are not imported by local